 2. The Hackr.io Blog

-If you’re looking to find courses or content that will grow your coding skills, The Hackr.io Blog will help you look in the right places.
-Written by a community of programming professionals, this blog is devoted to grading the most useful coding content so that their followers will know they’re relying on quality sources.
+If you’re looking for courses or content that will grow your coding skills, The Hackr.io Blog will help you look in the right places.
+Written by a community of programming professionals, this blog is devoted to grading the most useful coding content so readers know they’re relying on quality sources.

 3. Better Programming

 As its name suggests, this blog is devoted to improving your programming.
 With posts on a range of topics in web design and coding, Better Programming features content from multiple industry pros on both introductory and advanced content.
 There’s truly something for everyone.
 As with Hackr.io, those concentrating on a specific topic may want something more focused.

 What makes us different from coding websites?
 Here at Flatiron School, we work tirelessly to help students gain the foundational coding skills they need to begin a career in the tech industry.
 Combining flexible program options, industry-leading education, and up to 180 days of Career Coaching upon graduation, Flatiron School gives our students the jumping-off point they need to begin a rewarding tech career.

 Our programs contain a mixture of lectures, group work, instructor guidance, and community support to both equip our students with technical skills and prepare them to work effectively on a team.
 No matter what level a student begins at, Flatiron School’s Software Engineering program can take you from a complete beginner to industry-ready in as little as 15 weeks.